 The restaurant industry is subject to various federal, state and local government regulations, including those relating to the sale of food and alcoholic beverages.
 Such regulations are subject to change from time to time.
 The failure to obtain and maintain licenses, permits and approvals relating to such regulations could adversely affect our business, financial condition or results of operations.
 Typically, licenses must be renewed annually and may be revoked, suspended or denied renewal for cause at any time if governmental authorities determine that our conduct violates applicable regulations.
-Difficulties or failure to maintain or obtain the required licenses and approvals could adversely affect our business, financial condition or results of operations.
+Difficulties or failure to maintain or obtain the required licenses and approvals could adversely affect our existing restaurants and delay or result in our decision to cancel the opening of new restaurants, which would adversely affect our business, financial condition or results of operations.